Originn/ChatFactoryTemplate/README.md

 };
 ```

-The DocsAI hub will automatically replace these template variables when creating new chatbot instances.
+The ChatFactory hub will automatically replace these template variables when creating new chatbot instances.

 ## 📚 Documentation